About the Ursuline Sisters of Louisville

 The Ursuline Sisters of Louisville, Kentucky, an apostolic religious congregation of the Roman Catholic Church, rooted in the spirit and tradition of Saint Angela Merici, are committed to a life of prayer and community and participation in the teaching mission of the Church.

 Teaching Christian living is the corporate ministry of the Ursuline Sisters.
 This ministry, cutting across socio-economic, racial and national boundaries, assists women, men and children to live more fully and to develop a personal relationship with God.

 “Soli Deo Gloria” (Be glory to the only God)

-The Ursuline Sisters began their ministry in Kentucky in 1858 when three sisters from Germany, led by Mother Salesia Reitmeier, answered a call to teach at St. Martin School in Louisville.
+The Ursuline Sisters began their ministry in Kentucky in 1858 when three sisters from Straubing, Germany, led by Mother Salesia Reitmeier, answered a call to teach the children of German-American immigrants at St. Martin of Tours School in Louisville.
 Within two weeks of their arrival, the sisters were teaching 50 students with plans for constructing a convent and boarding/day school on Chestnut Street near Shelby.
 The building was completed in 1859 and was named Ursuline Academy.
 The new school for girls offered classes from elementary through the twelfth grade.

 By the late 1950s, the Ursuline Sisters had staffed or were staffing 23 parochial schools in the Louisville area, as well as schools in other states.
 They owned and operated in Louisville Ursuline College, Ursuline Academy, Sacred Heart Academy, Sacred Heart Model School, Angela Merici High School, and the Ursuline Speech Clinic.